The 12 Best Lawn Mower Brands of 2023

 Sears, the parent company that elevated the Craftsman name to such iconic status in the tool world, may not be long for this world, but the Craftsman name lives on.
 It was acquired by Stanley Black & Decker in 2017, and its name still means something.

-While Craftsman tractors may not have as much power as John Deere and Cub Cadet (see No. 9 below) models, they include many of the same features, including hydrostatic transmissions and ergonomic high-back seating.
+While Craftsman tractors may not have as much power as John Deere and Cub Cadet models, they include many of the same features, including hydrostatic transmissions and ergonomic high-back seating.
+Craftsman also offers some of the best riding lawn mowers for hills.
 Durably made, reliable, and priced at a fraction of the cost of other brands, Craftsman lawn tractors remain one of the best values among riding lawn mowers.

 When it comes to battery-powered mowers, most people are concerned about two things: How powerful is it, and how long does a single battery charge last?
 Manufacturers in the industry continue to develop battery technologies that push the envelope further, and Ego has gained a reputation for being one of the top innovators.